UKradioastro/UKRAA_PicoMuon/README.md

 Plug your detector into any of the RPI USB ports - I normally use the blue ports (USB3).

-Open a terminal window and type
+1. Open a terminal window and type the following command and press enter
 ```
 ls /dev/tty*
 ```
-and press enter.

 ![img_48](images/RPi_imager_48.PNG)

+&nbsp;

-You are looking for /dev/ttyACM0 - this will be on the RHS of the screen above.
+2. You are looking for /dev/ttyACM0 - this will be on the RHS of the screen above.

+&nbsp;

-This is the USB address for your attached detector - if you have more than one detector attached you may see /dev/ttyACM1 etc.
+3. This is the USB address for your attached detector - if you have more than one detector attached you may see /dev/ttyACM1 etc.

+&nbsp;

-If you do not see /dev/ttyACM0, then unplug and plug the detector back in and try again.
+4. If you do not see /dev/ttyACM0, then unplug and plug the detector back in and try again.

+&nbsp;

-As long as we see /dev/ttyACM0 then we do not have to make any changes to the python scripts, because they are looking for ACM0.
+5. As long as we see /dev/ttyACM0 then we do not have to make any changes to the python scripts, because they are looking for ACM0.

+&nbsp;

 ---